 • Dental coverage exclusions – Though dental treatment is covered, only such treatment is covered which is necessary following any accident which has damaged the teeth and gums.
 Treatments not arising out of accidents are completely excluded from the scope of coverage.

-Yes, only these two plans, among the other hundred plans available in the market, provide for dental treatment.
+The final word Yes, only these two plans, among the other hundred plans available in the market, provide for dental treatment.
 However, the coverage provided is fraught with limitations.
 Whereas Apollo Munich’s Easy Health Plan covers dental treatments after 3 years, there is a long list of exclusions and Bharti AXA’s Smart Health Plan covers dental treatments only under its Optimum Variant with a maximum limit of Rs.5000. moreover, only treatments due to accidental injury are covered.
 So, buying a plan because of its dental coverage option is not a prudent choice because dental treatments are not universally sought and even in cases where they are applicable, you can bear the cost out of your own pocket.
 On the other hand, you can choose a plan which promises other great features like Sum Assured restoration, global coverage, higher no claim bonus rewards coverage to name a few.